 - Click the Edit button of the relevant request attribute.

 - Select the Request attribute contains confidential data option box.

-With this setting enabled, unauthorized Dynatrace users see only an obscured view of masked data.
-For example, while unauthorized users can see all performance metrics related to the execution of a certain SQL statement, all sensitive values in the statement are represented with five asterisks (
+With this setting enabled, Dynatrace users who don't have access to confidential data see only an obscured view of masked data.
+For example, while they can see all performance metrics related to the execution of a certain SQL statement, all sensitive values in the statement are represented with asterisks (

-*****), and so are hidden from unauthorized access (see image below).
+*****), and so are hidden from unauthorized access.

 Here are some examples of how you can use request attributes: